-- 1) The objective is to assess the respondent feeling about the extent to which the repayment of non-housing related debts are a financial burden to the household.
-That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines. - 2) Non-housing related debts include any loans for consumer items or services (car, holiday, furniture, durable etc.) and credit card debt. - 3) Mortgage repayments or loans connected with the purchase of main dwelling are excluded. - 4) Do you or anyone in your household: it is suggested that it should be explicitly mentioned in the questionnaire and the interviewers' explanatory notes.
+The objective is to assess the respondent feeling about the extent to which the repayment of non-housing related debts are a financial burden to the household.
+That should be clearly indicated/specified both in the national questionnaires and in the related interviewers' guidelines.

+'Non-housing related debts' include any loans for consumer items or services (car, holiday, furniture, durable etc.) and credit card debt.

+Mortgage repayments or loans connected with the purchase of main dwelling are excluded.

+'Do you or anyone in your household' should be explicitly mentioned in the questionnaire and the interviewers' explanatory notes.